Current Dazzle Africa Students

 2014 – Present

-Simon and his brother Maston, who just graduated from High School in 2015, take care of each other.
-Being orphans from a young age has left them vulnerable and they depend on caring sponsors to support them both educationally and for food and healthcare.
+Simon and his brother Maston take care of each other.
+Being orphans from a young age has left them vulnerable and they depend on Dazzle Africa’s caring sponsors to support them both educationally and for food and healthcare.
 Simon is a caring, creative and intelligent young boy.
-He attends Uyoba Elementary School and is focused on his studies and riding his bicycle!
-Thank you to Leota Tucker for sponsoring Simon’s education beginning in 2014 and thank you to Joe Stallings for making sure that Simon and Maston are nourished and healthy.
+He attends Mfuwe Day Secondary School, is focused on his studies, and we recently discovered his love for culinary!
+Thank you to Leota, Mustapha, and Farouk Tucker for sponsoring Simon’s education beginning in 2014 and thank you to Joe Stallings for making sure that Simon and Maston are nourished and healthy.

 Maston attends the Eden Institute in Lusaka, Zambia.
 He is achieving his Bachelor of Science in clinical medicine.
 Maston is serious about his studies and making a difference in his community.
 This program is a 5-year program and he will be well on his way to becoming a doctor.
 Thank you to the Smith and Osterman families for providing Maston with medical equipment requirements to begin this program, and thank you to donors Gretchen Prins, Amanda Morrison, the Holmes family, and Allan From for sponsoring his college education.